coltekin/ud-docs-tr/_tr-overview/specific-syntax.md

 The copula/auxiliary  *ol-* should only marked as part of a light-verb compound in clear lexicalized cases, e.g., *sebep ol-* 'cause' but not *hasta ol-* 'be/become ill'.

-The relation between a light verb and the noun it modifies noun is `compound`.
+The relation between a light verb and the noun it modifies is `compound`.
 The noun should be marked as the head of the compound.

 ~~~ sdparse